-A total of ten Vivara Pro Build-in WoodStone Bat Boxes or similar will be integrated at the apex into the new walls of the buildings, facing boundary habitat, to allow suitable roosting alternatives for the bats on site.
+Vivara Pro Build-in WoodStone Bat Boxes or similar, and type 24 Schwegler Brick Nest Box, will be integrated at the apex into the new walls of the buildings, facing boundary habitat, to allow suitable roosting and nesting alternatives for animals on site.
 The drawing below shows the location of the bat tubes and shows examples of what the roosts will look like post development.
+All buildings in the areas highlighted (in blue) in the plan below will have an integrated bat or a bird box as appropriate.
+The final architectural plans will include scaled drawings of all ecological enhancements.

 Tel: 07897558390

-[www.SylvanEcology.com](http://www.SylvanEcology.com)
+www.SylvanEcology.com

 E-mail: david.price@SylvanEcology.com